th2-net/th2-docs/content/versions/1-5-4/modules/exactpro/th2-mstore.md

 **mstore** (th2 message store) is an important th2 component responsible for storing raw messages into Cradle.
 This component has a pin for listening to messages via MQ.

 As a part of th2-core, **mstore** is responsible for saving and displaying data.
-This component's logic is still the same for all the th2 environments.
-Messages - data that is going in or out of th2. **mstore** saves message content and metadata.
+This component's logic is same for all the th2 environments.
+Messages are the data that is going in or out of th2. **mstore** saves content and metadata of those messages.

 When marking the pins during configurating other components, you can specify `store` attribute, which means that the messages from this pin will be stored via **mstore.**